-It was wet, windy and very cold and that was at the bottom of the hill I’m looking up at.
-It wasn’t a terribly big hill but I knew it would need considerable effort and perhaps some temporary pain.
-Whilst the rain splashed onto our jackets and the wind howled, Chris and I looked at each other and we almost simultaneously said “do we really want to go up that in this weather?”
+It was a little bit foggy, wet, windy and very cold and that was at the bottom of the hill we were looking up at.
+It wasn’t a terribly big hill, but I knew it would need considerable effort and some temporary pain.
+Whilst the rain splashed onto our jackets and the wind howled, Chris and I looked at each other and we simultaneously said, “do we really want to go up that in this weather?”
 Oh yes ……. no pain, no gain!
-So we went up the hill and it hurt.
-Up there, it was wetter, windier and colder!
+So, we went up the hill and it hurt.
+Up there, it was wetter, windier and much colder!
 However, the ‘euphoric high’ was worth it.
-It was like medicine healing the body and mind.
+It was like medicine healing the mind.

 Go and climb that hill!